microsoft/MSLab/Scenarios/S2D and Fault Domains/readme.md

 In this lab we will simulate 3 racks with 2 nodes each.
 We will also demonstrate how cluster survives errors we will introduce (pulled disk, node turned off).
 You can learn more about fault tolerance [here](https://docs.microsoft.com/en-us/windows-server/storage/storage-spaces/storage-spaces-fault-tolerance) and about quorum [here](https://docs.microsoft.com/en-us/windows-server/storage/storage-spaces/understand-quorum)

+Run all PowerShell code from DC

 ![](/Scenarios/S2D%20and%20Fault%20Domains/Screenshots/VMs.png)

 ## Prereq

 Run following script to create cluster.
 Note: it's way simplified (no networking, no best practices, no CAU, no hyper-v...).
-Run this code from DC.

 ````PowerShell
 # LabConfig